 The Macalope is often decried as an Apple “apologist” but that’s not really it.
 There’s plenty of room to criticize Apple, he just hates to see it done so sloppily.
 If you’re going to write a guide of things annoying about Apple, it really should be about things that actually matter.

 A list of such items could include many things, like slow Watch performance, the iTunes desktop application (Rose swings and misses at this one), the App Store ecosystem for developers, Apple Music’s inscrutable user experience, Eddy Cue’s fashion choices (that’s kind of a joke, but…) and many others.
 Many of Rose’s don’t stand the scrutiny you’d give a desperation vending machine burrito purchase.

 1 The passwords

 This one’s OK.
 The Macalope’s not sure what the alternative is to having multiple logins other than simply giving up on security, but user ID and password management is kind of a mess.

 2 The product launches

 Please, just quietly release everything.
 Marketing is for companies that are trying to sell something.
 How gauche.

 3 The endless hardware upgrades

 Stop trying to improve everything!
-Really, I was fine with a Walkman and an HP 29C.
+Really, I was fine with a Walkman and an

 4 The Green Eggs and Ham approach to software updates